danholland/pixel-ring-skill/README.md

 ## About

-Enables pixel ring on respeaker core v2
+Enables pixel ring on respeaker core v2<br/>
-Need to add the respeaker user to input group
+Need to add the respeaker user to input group<br/>
-''' sudo usermod -a -G input respeaker
+ sudo usermod -a -G input respeaker

 ## Examples